Awalrod/jco-datalogger/README.md

 </config>`
 Where `$val` is the desired time interval between samples in microseconds.

-The WebSocket server sits at port 7333 and accepts commands to control the data stream.
+The WebSocket server for the actual stream sits at port 7333 and also accepts commands to control the data stream.
 + `stream=true/false`: Turns streaming on or off
 + `nodeid=$nodeid`: Changes nodeData that gets streamed. `$nodeId` is the index of the node in the list of nodes provided in `loggerconfig.xml`, NOT the actual node ID.
 + `nodeid=all` will send all the node data.